 Exhibit A in my defence: that sleeve.
 A wasted Danny Graham, looking like he's just woken up after spending the night in a dumpster, trying to pass off a Polaroid self-portrait as the cover of Space Oddity.
 And then, in case his eyes and the name of his label didn't say it all, Danny emphasises the point by spelling out his name in dope leaves.
 Clearly, music is not the only kind of DIY at play here; another record in our secret stash.
 Your honour, the phrase "buy on sight" was invented for records like this.
 The defence rests.

 "That sounds like Play School music", I hear disapprovingly from the next room as the gavel comes down on Put The Blame On Me.
 It's not an unreasonable verdict.
 Like an asthmatic David Virgin, Danny Graham's breathy vocals do have a certain child-like quality, the tentative delivery evoking an image of Danny with microphone in hand, bed sheet over his head, trying his best not to wake the neighbours.
 Given that this LP was recorded at "Bedroom Studios", that may well have been the case.
-That tone pervades the LP - laidback, largely acoustic, bedroom singer-songwriter stuff.
+That tone pervades the LP - laidback, predominantly acoustic, bedroom singer-songwriter stuff.
 The liner notes for the recently-released Left Of The Middle compilation describe it more optimistically as "uniquely mid-'70s acid-folk art rock", adding that "there is no other Australian artist remotely similar to his singular sound".
 An asthmatic David Virgin notwithstanding, we largely agree.
 Ordinarily the kind of record that would make us run a mile, Danny Graham's personality shines through on every song, and the LP's low-budget, home-recorded loner charm has turned it into an enduring favourite.
 Though not without missteps, its many great songs far outweigh the occasional lapses into turgid MOR.

 Put The Blame On Me [Download]